 Are you a solo female traveller considering a visit to Sri Lanka?
-Going solo in Sri Lanka is not a complicated feat, the people are lovely and getting around is pretty simple.
-That said, there are still things to prepare for before travelling solo as a woman in Sri Lanka.
+Going it alone here is not complicated, the people are lovely and getting around is pretty simple.
+That said, there are still plenty of things you can do to make your trip safer and more comfortable.